50th (Northumbrian) Division: Formation

-The Territorial Force (TF) was formed on 1 April 1908 following the enactment of the Territorial and Reserve Forces Act 1907 (7 Edw.7, c.9) which combined and re-organised the old Volunteer Force, the Honourable Artillery Company and the Yeomanry.
+The Territorial Force (TF) was formed on 1 April 1908 following the enactment of the Territorial and Reserve Forces Act 1907 (7 Edw.7, c.9) which combined and re-organised the Volunteer Force, Honourable Artillery Company and Yeomanry.
 On formation, the TF contained 14 infantry divisions and 14 mounted yeomanry brigades.
 One of the divisions was the Northumbrian Division.

 The divisions were intended to be replicas of the regular army divisions of approximately 18,000 men on mobilisation including infantry, cavalry, artillery, engineer, medical, supply and signal units.
 The Northumbrian Division was typical, consisting of three infantry brigades, the 'Northumberland', 'York and Durham' and 'Durham Light Infantry (DLI)' Brigades.
-Each brigade was composed of four infantry battalions, descendants of the local Volunteer corps.
+Each brigade was composed of four infantry battalions, descendants of local Volunteer Force units.
 In 1907 Lieutenant General Robert Baden-Powell was appointed to command the division; (Note: Reported as "a Yorkshire division" in The Times of 29 October 1907) he held command from April 1908 to 1910.
 In peacetime, the divisional headquarters was at Richmond Castle in Richmond, North Yorkshire.

 The terms of the Territorial Force soldiers were for home service only; they were to be used to garrison the country when the regulars left for overseas.
 In the summer of 1914 the division was at its annual summer training camp in North Wales when, on 3 August, it received orders to return to the North East.
 Receiving mobilisation orders the next day, the division arrived at its war station of the coastal defences, railways and dockyards of the Tyne and Wear area.
 After preparing these defences and undertaking more training, the Territorials volunteered to serve overseas in September.
 After more training the division was the fourth to be declared fit for service, embarking for France between 16 and 19 April 1915 with orders to concentrate around Steenvoorde.